Lisätty 19. toukokuuta 2017

 ELO, Erityislasten Omaiset ry, is a registered association, which was founded in 2000.
 It is a network that provides peer support and recreational activities for families with special needs children and adolescents.
 The network welcomes all families with children and adolescents needing any form of special support.
 We operate independently of diagnoses or special needs may be physical, psychological, neurological, linguistic, or social (diagnosed or undiagnosed).
 The network welcomes parents with special needs children/adolescents, their relatives, those working with individuals of special needs – indeed everyone whose heart beats to special needs.
 We are easy to join, and we offer low threshold activities, in which you can participate depending on your resources.
 Our annual membership fee is 20€ per family.

-ELO operates in nine municipalities in Lapland (Rovaniemi, Sodankylä, Inari, Enontekiö, Muonio, Kittilä, Kolari, Kemijärvi, and Salla).
+ELO operates in eleven municipalities in Lapland (Rovaniemi, Sodankylä, Inari, Enontekiö, Muonio, Kittilä, Kolari, Kemijärvi, Pello, Tornio and Salla).
 The core of ELO activities is to support and strengthen the daily life of families with special needs children and adolescents in Lapland by offering peer support.
 All our activities build on the principles of support and mutual respect.
 Our goal is that ELO families would have the means to go about their daily life, and we offer concrete support in the form of guidance and communication through our active peer support network.
 All the ELO events are open for residents in the nine municipalities.

 Our ELO group activities create possibilities for peer support encounters for children and adolescents, their parents, and entire families.
 The ELO group activities comprise of discussions and exchanges of ideas and experiences, and our members can enjoy the activities, meet new people and be empowered through peer support.
 All the group activities are tailor-made to meet the needs of our members.
 They are also free of charge and open for everybody.
 In addition, ELO acts as a contact point for information regarding events relevant for our families and for all those who work with these families.
 We collaborate with schools, local associations and other operators, and we organize workshops, trainings, symposia, and theme days.
 These activities enable us to act as a liaison between families and local policymakers in Lapland.